NewGenApps

 Deploy-and-Verify for AI: Why "It Merged" Isn't "It Shipped"

 The most expensive failures in AI deployment are not the ones that throw an exception.
 They are the ones where every dashboard is green, the pull request is merged, the pipeline reports success — and the system in production is quietly doing the wrong thing, or the old thing, or nothing at all.
 This piece is about the discipline that closes that gap: treating evidence from the running system, not the state of the repository, as the only acceptable definition of shipped.
-We learned it the hard way, operating a production, AI-orchestrated system at the hard end of reliability, where being wrong is immediate and costly, and we now bring it to client work as the core of how we ship AI to production.
+It is not a posture we adopted for the current wave of AI work; it is one we developed running production workloads on cloud infrastructure from its earliest days, where being wrong is immediate and costly.
+The provenance is taken up at the end; the discipline comes first.

 This matters more for AI systems than for ordinary software, for a specific reason.
 Conventional code tends to fail loudly: a missing function throws, a bad type crashes.
 An AI component fails plausibly.
 A model served from a stale process returns confident, well-formed answers — they are simply the answers of the old prompt, the old retrieval index, the old tool definitions.
 A retrieval pipeline pointed at an un-updated vector store returns relevant-looking context that is three weeks out of date.
 There is no stack trace for "correct shape, wrong substance."
 The output looks exactly like success.
+The hidden costs of production ML are well documented: the foundational study by Sculley et al., Hidden Technical Debt in Machine Learning Systems (NeurIPS 2015), named unstable data dependencies and "pipeline jungles" among the dominant hidden costs in real ML systems.
 This is why MLOps cannot borrow its definition of "done" from a CI badge.

 The failure mode, concretely